Jaïro Riedewald: Ajax

 After Niklas Moisander departed the club at the start of the 2015–16 season, Ajax manager Frank de Boer decided to choose Riedewald as the new partner of Joël Veltman in central defense.
 In de Klassieker against Feyenoord on 7 February 2016, Riedewald got injured soon after kick-off; he had broken his left ankle, which ended his season early.
 Until that moment, he had only missed one league game due to suspension.
 However, he returned early from injury on 1 May 2016, replacing Kenny Tete in the 76th minute in a match against FC Twente.

 After Ajax lost the Eredivisie title to PSV on the last matchday of the season by drawing to De Graafschap, manager De Boer decided to leave the club.
 His successor Peter Bosz decided to use Riedewald more as a defensive midfielder during the opening of the season.
 On 15 September 2016, Riedewald scored the rebound of Davy Klaassen's missed penalty in a Europa League match against Panathinaikos, his first goal for Ajax since his debut match.

 Crystal Palace

 In July 2017, Riedewald reunited with former Ajax manager Frank de Boer signing a five-year contract with Premier League side Crystal Palace for an undisclosed fee, believed to be in the region of £8m.

 He was named the club's player of the month in January and October 2020.
 He scored his first goal for Palace in a 2–1 away win over Fulham on 24 October 2020.

 In February 2021, Riedewald extended his contract with Crystal Palace until 2024.

-In June 2024, Palace announced that he would be leaving the club upon the expiry of his contract on 30 June.
+On 10 May 2024, Palace announced that Riedewald, alongside teammate James Tomkins, would depart the club upon the expiry of his contract on 30 June, ending his seven-year long tenure with the Eagles, and he would later become a free agent.